Consensys/doc.rollups/docs/Concepts/High-Availability.md

 ## Overview

-In the following high availablity example, an operator has multiple instances, with each instance in a separate data center.
+In the following high availability example, an operator has multiple instances, with each instance in a separate data center.

 ![High availability](../Images/HighAvailability.png)

-All incoming operations such as money order creations, money order redemptions, and account redemptions are replicated to all operator instances.
-Operations are replicated using Kafka streams;.
+Incoming operations such as creating money orders, and redeeming money orders and accounts are replicated to all operator instances.
+Operations are replicated using Kafka streams.
 The operator's manager saves incoming operations to a Kafka topic (`pending-operations`) before forwarding to the engine.